Matssch/performance-marketing-growth-case/02-segmentation/segment-strategy.md

 ## Why this matters for performance marketing

 The same channel can perform differently depending on the segment.
 For example, Paid Search may work very well for self-service demand capture.
 Paid Social may be more valuable when reaching larger business audiences or supporting demand creation.
 A higher CPA can still be acceptable if:

 - Customer value is higher
 - Opportunity quality is stronger
 - Sales conversion is better
 - Retention is stronger

-That is why segment economics need to sit behind channel optimisation.

-The question is not only:
+That is why segment economics need to sit behind channel optimisation.The question is not only:

 **Which channel has the lowest CPA?**